 Our brain is a beehive of associations, but we are taught to think linearly.
 Thus, our knowledge doesn’t accrete to help us discover original thinking.
-As the famous TED talk illustrates, new ideas don’t come out of nowhere fully formed; they are constantly having sex with each other.
+As the famous TED talk illustrates, no new ideas come out of nowhere fully formed; they are constantly having sex with each other.

 Collecting highlights from books does nothing to make it happen.
 To expand the horizons of our thinking, we not only need artifacts, methods of organizing them matter too.
 Otherwise, all excerpts that you save from books, articles, or podcasts are just dead weight.
 But many people struggle with writing and fail to write consistently.
 And I am guilty of it too.
 For this reason, we’re building a product that helps you adopt a habit of note-taking for thinking.